-Legal Translations of FCPA Compliance Handbooks and Other Training Materials
+Legal Translations of FCPA Handbooks to Any Language

-There’s a growing demand for the FCPA document translation services.
-A few days ago it was announced that the 2028 Olympic games would be held in Los Angeles.
+There’s a growing demand for the FCPA document translation services especially in light of the U.S. Department of Justice (DOJ) and the Securities and Exchange Commission (SEC) publishing a second edition of A Resource Guide to the U.S. Foreign Corrupt Practices Act.
+It has been announced that the 2028 Olympic games would be held in Los Angeles.
 The last time Los Angeles hosted the Olympics was back in 1984.
 Yet, even more significant, is the fact that the overarching contract between Los Angeles and the International Olympic Committee includes an anti-corruption provision – the first of its kind in Olympic history.
 Los Angeles, as the host city, will have a contractual obligation to prevent corruption.

 This kind of international anti-corruption measure seems to reflect the recent push of law enforcement to crack down on global corruption overall.
 In fact, the beginning of 2017 marked the most anti-corruption activity in the United States under the Foreign Corrupt Practices Act (FCPA) on record.
 In the month of January 2017 alone, six global companies settled FCPA-related offenses and paid an aggregate total of $265 million to the Department of Justice.